 Or, if your garden is small and you don’t want a fence, you can try a big border of plants deer tend to avoid.
 Daffodils, for instance, are completely poisonous to eat — root, stem and flower.
 Herbs, particularly those with a strong scent, will also deter deer, as will such flowers as marigolds, peonies and cosmos.

-Fencing is effective but you will also need a steel barrier of what’s called “metal hardware cloth” dug anywhere from two to four feet deep around your garden.
+Fencing is effective but you will also need a steel barrier of what’s called a “metal hardware cloth” dug anywhere from two to four feet deep around your garden.
 The deeper, the better.
 Make sure the fencing is secure, too, with no access.

 Speaking of which, rabbits won’t dig under your garden but an opening will soon have them chewing your carrots and the leafy greens of a number of flowers and vegetables.